UXVirtual/frontier-radio/README.md

 Frontier Radio
 ==============

-Pirate radio station powered by PiFM running on Raspberry Pi Zero.
+Pirate radio station powered by VLC running on Raspberry Pi Zero.
+Just install and connect your Pi up to an FM transmitter via the 3.5mm jack and you're away laughing!

 ## Installation on Raspberry Pi Raspbian